SofyDotAi/SofyAzureStaticWebappAction/README.md

 Sofy for Web integrates into your Azure Static Webapp CI/CD pipeline through Github actions.
 Sofy will monitor your website and send you exploratory testing results after every push with no input required.

-To learn more about Sofy For Web click [here](https://sofy.ai/azure-static-webapp-integration/)

 ## Integration Instructions

 In order to integrate your Azure Static Webapp with Sofy for Web, you need to first create an account with Sofy.